What Makes a Life Coaching Business Legal?

 Once you’ve registered your business name and got your tax identification number, you’re ready to operate as a legal business entity.
 If you want to protect any verbal or visual elements of your business from being copied or used by others, you can also consider registering one or more trademarks as your own intellectual property.

-As per your business activity, you don’t need to acquire any business permit or license to work as a coach, only if you’re offering services in therapy or counseling.
+As per your business activity, you don’t need to acquire any business permit or license to work as a coach unless you offer therapy or counseling services.

 Adding Legal Disclaimers to Your Website

-If you’re accepting bookings or payments through your website, it’s best to include your terms & conditions on your checkout page.
-This will practically serve as a contract between you and your client, that they automatically accept by signing up for your services.
+If you accept bookings or payments through your website, it’s best to link to your terms & conditions on your checkout page.
+This will practically serve as a contract between you and your client that they must accept to sign up for your services.

 [ Read: Use These Terms and Conditions to Keep The Drama Out of Your Coaching Business]

-Last but not least, if you have any copyrights on your trademarked coaching terms or your logo, you can also indicate that on your website.
+Last but not least, if you have any copyrights or trademarks on your coaching name or logo, you can also indicate that on your website.

-Now, the good thing is that if you manage your coaching schedule, contracts, and payments through Paperbell, you don’t have to deal with any of this.
-You can sign up with a free account and try out every feature.
+Luckily, if you manage your schedule, contracts, and payments through Paperbell, you don’t have to deal with this.
+Your landing page, checkout page, and client information will all be set up for you.
+You can sign up for a free account to try out every feature.

 What’s Legally Binding Between You and Your Clients?

-This is why it’s important to have a legally binding contract for every coaching partnership, even if you only coach them for half an hour.
-If anything goes south in your coaching relationship, this will be your primary point of reference for any disagreements or lawsuits to settle.
+This is why having a legally binding contract for every coaching partnership is so important, even if you only coach them for half an hour.
+If anything goes south in your coaching relationship, this will be your primary point of reference to settle disagreements and legal disputes.

-At the very minimum, your contract should describe the services that you’re providing clearly to your client.
-That means you need to specify the number and duration of your sessions, the fees your clients need to pay for them, and what those coaching sessions actually cover.
-You’d be surprised how many people confuse coaching with consulting and therapy so it’s good to indicate that in your contract as well.
-Make sure you have detailed terms on the duration of your coaching partnership and the termination or cancellation policy your client needs to adhere to.
+At the very minimum, your contract should clearly describe the services you’re providing to your client.
+You need to specify the number and duration of your sessions, the fees your clients pay for, and what they actually cover.

 [ Read: How To Create A Legally Binding Coaching Contract From Scratch]

 If you establish clear and open communication with your clients and respect your own terms, you should face no legal troubles in the future.
-And of course, we recommend using Paperbell to make sure that contract signing is an automatic part of the sign up process for every new client.
+And of course, we recommend using Paperbell to ensure that contract signing is an automatic part of the sign-up process for every new client.

-The best way to protect yourself against any lawsuits is to sign up for an insurance package tailored for coaches.
+The best way to protect yourself against any lawsuits is to get insurance.

-There are many coach-friendly insurance companies that have packages tailored for small business owners.
-They typically offer a plan called a business owner’s policy or BOP where you can customize what your business needs to be insured against.
+There are plenty of coach-friendly insurance companies with packages for small business owners.
+These typically offer a business owner’s policy (BOP) that lets you customize your coverage.

-The most common part of a BOP would be Professional Liability Insurance.
-This insurance type protects you as a coach (or your coaching business as an LLC) from any accusations related to negligently performing your services.
+The most common part of a BOP is Professional Liability Insurance.
+It protects you as a coach (or your business as an LLC) from any accusations of negligently performing your services.

 How to be Safe from Legal Troubles as a Coach

-Your life coach insurance will also cover any costs of hiring a lawyer, in case you do get into trouble, which can easily come up to thousands of dollars, if not more.
+Life coach insurance also covers the cost of hiring a lawyer, which can otherwise come up to thousands of dollars, if not more.

 FAQ